djey47/MMM-LKY-TIC/README.md

 ## Install

 ### Prerequisites
 1. Is your device able to access/read the serial port at all?
-Some utilities in deicated section below may help you
+Some utilities in dedicated section below may help you
 2. Make sure node v18.12.1 or newer is installed

 ### Install note